JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 nothing # hide
 ```

 Assume now that we want to load this module from a different file.
 Since each package core is a module, packages are loaded in the same way as modules.
 We need to specify `using Main.Points` or `using .Points` because we defined the package in the `Main` scope.
-If we loaded an external package `Points`, we would use `using Point`.
+If we loaded an external package `Points`, we would use `using Points`.
 After loading a package, we can directly access all the exported data.

 ```@repl modules
 using .Points # alternatively using Main.Points